1920s in Western fashion: Overview

 The development of new fabrics and new means of fastening clothing affected fashions of the 1920s.
 Natural fabrics such as cotton and wool were the abundant fabrics of the decade.
 Silk was highly desired for its luxurious qualities, but the limited supply made it expensive.
 In the late 19th century, "artificial silk" was first made in France, from a solution of cellulose.
 After being patented in the United States, the first American plant began production of this new fabric, in 1910.
 This fiber became known as rayon.
 Rayon stockings became popular in the decade as a substitute for silk stockings.
 Rayon was also used in some undergarments.
-Many garments before the 1920s were fastened with buttons and lacing.
-However, during this decade, the development of metal hooks and eyes meant that there were easier means of fastening clothing.
+Many garments before the 1920s were fastened with buttons and lacing, but the development of metal hooks and eyes during the decade meant that fastening clothing became easier.
 Hooks and eyes, buttons, zippers, and snaps were all used to fasten clothing.

 Vastly improved production methods enabled manufacturers to easily produce clothing affordable by working families.
 The average person's fashion sense became more sophisticated.
 Meanwhile, working-class women looked for modern forms of dress as they transitioned from rural to urban careers.
 Taking their cue from wealthier women, working women began wearing less expensive variations on the day suit, adopting a more modern look that seemed to suit their new, technologically focused careers as typists and telephone operators.

 Although simple lines and minimal adornment reigned on the runways, the 1920s were not free of luxury.
 Expensive fabrics, including silk, velvet, and satin were favored by high-end designers, while department stores carried less expensive variations on those designs made of newly available synthetic fabrics.
 The use of mannequins became widespread during the 1920s and served as a way to show shoppers how to combine and accessorize the new fashions.
 The modern fashion cycle, established in the 1920s, still dominates the industry today.
 Designers favored separates in new fabrics like jersey that could be mixed and matched for work and modern, informal, un-chaperoned social activities like attending films or the theater and car rides.